Cisco Aironet Dual-Band MIMO Wall-Mounted Omnidirectional Antenna (AIR-ANT2544V4M-R and AIR-ANT2544V4M-RS)

-This document outlines the specifications for the Cisco Aironet 2.4-GHz/5-GHz Dual-Band MIMO Wall-Mounted Omnidirectional Antenna (AIR-ANT2544V4M-R) and provides instructions for mounting it.
-The antenna operates in the 2.4- and 5-GHz frequency ranges and is designed for indoor or outdoor use.
+This document outlines the specifications for the Cisco Aironet 2.4-GHz/5-GHz Dual-Band MIMO Wall-Mounted Omnidirectional Antennas (AIR-ANT2544V4M-R and AIR-ANT2544V4M-RS) and provides instructions for mounting them.
+Both antennas operate in the 2.4 GHz and 5 GHz frequency ranges and are designed for indoor or outdoor use.
+The AIR-ANT2544V4M-RS antenna includes self-identifying circuitry.

 The following information is provided in this document.